byte-foundry/tutorial-content/content/The Collection/TheCollection.md

 ![Adding a variant](VariantsThin.gif)

+The Variant Actions allows you to open your Variant in Prototypo, change the Variant's name, Duplicate the Variant — which is really helpful when you are experimenting on a font and you still want to be able to easily go back to the previous stage of your project — or Delete it.

-What's really neat about it is if you choose to add a "Thin Italic" version to your already existing font, it will not only create this Variant, it will also change its design to match the one of a "Thin Italic" one.
+What's really neat about the Variants pannel is that if you choose to add an "Italic" version to your already existing font, it will not only create this Variant, it will also change its design to match turn it into an actual Italic version.
 Some of these informations are reminded in the "Breadcrumbs & Top bar" lesson.

 ![Switching between variants](VariantsSwitch.gif)

-The Variant Actions allows you to open your Variant in Prototypo, change the Variant's name, Duplicate the Variant — which is really helpful when you are experimenting on a font and you still want to be able to easily go back to the previous stage of your project — or Delete it.

 ### And that concludes our tutorial about the Collection of families and Variants!
 Congratulations!